Khyrunnisa A.: Butterfingers

 The Butterfinger series revolves around the escapades of thirteen-year-old Amar Kishen, a class VIII student of the fictitious Green Park Higher Secondary School.
 Amar's slip-grip methods and his clumsy antics earned him the nickname Butterfingers.

 Butterfingers, named after Khyrunnisa's son, Amar, first appeared in 2006 in Tinkle, a fortnightly Indian children's magazine, as a regular comic-strip character.
 The illustrations were by Abhijeet Kini, the Mumbai-based illustrator and graphic artist.

 The Butterfingers series, published by Puffin, began with the novel, Howzzat Butterfingers! in 2010.
 This humorous cricket-based book was followed in 2012 by Goal, Butterfingers!', a football-based adventure novel which also includes an environmental theme.
 The third in the series, Clean Bowled, Butterfingers! was published in 2015 and is another cricket-based novel with a farcical plot in which Amar and his friends invent a variation of cricket called 'Crack It' when the school's cricket gear gets stolen.
 This game, played without cricket bats and balls, has its own absurd rules.

 The Misadventures of Butterfingers, the fourth book in the series, came out in 2016 and is a collection of short stories.
 It was followed by two collections of short stories, Run!
 It's Butterfingers Again! in 2017 and Of Course It's Butterfingers! in 2018.
 In July 2021, a badminton-based novel, Smash It, Butterfingers! was published.

+Howzzat Butterfingers!
+(2010) was longlisted for the Vodafone Crossword Book Award 2011 in the Children's Books category.

+Of Course It’s Butterfingers!
+(2018) featured as India's most popular children's book in Bookstr.com’s11 Most Popular Children's Books from Around the World on International Children's Book Day 2019.

 In 2022, Itha Butterfingers!, the Malayalam translation of Howzzat Butterfingers!, was published by Mathrubhumi Books.
 The book was translated by Kaikasi V.S.

 In 2023, Puffin (Penguin Random House) came out with a hundred-page comic book, titled The World of Butterfingers: Adventure in Texas and Other Stories and illustrated by Abhijeet Kini.
 It includes three stories featuring Butterfingers.
 It was followed by another 3-in-1 one hundred page comic book in 2025 titled The World of Butterfingers: The Halloween Adventure and Other Stories, also illustrated by Abhijeet Kini.

 The books have received praise from different quarters.
 Mansur Ali Khan Pataudi, former Indian cricket captain, wrote of Howzzat Butterfingers!: 'What great fun!
 It brings back memories of my prep school days.'
 The cricketer V. V. S. Laxman described Clean Bowled Butterfingers as an 'exuberant mix of school, cricket and fun.'
 Shashi Tharoor, writer, MP and diplomat, complimented Khyrunnisa 'not just for creating Butterfingers, but for enriching Indian writing with world-class children's literature.'
 He also said that 'Khyrunnisa's Butterfingers is a gift to the children of our nation!'